Stability for linearized gravity on the Kerr spacetime: Analytic preliminaries

 We shall refer to norms $\norm{\varphi}_{W^k_\gamma(\Dtau)}$ and $\norm{\varphi}_{W^{k}_\gamma(\Sigma_{\timefunc})}$ as weighted Morawetz and energy norms, respectively.
 We say that $\varphi \in W_{\gamma}^{k}(\Dtau)$ if $\norm{\varphi}_{W_{\gamma}^{k}(\Dtau)}<\infty$ and similarly for $W_{\gamma}^{k}(\Staut)$, $W_{\gamma}^{k}(\Boundtext)$, $W^{k}(\Sphere)$, and so on. \end{definition}

-\begin{remark} In view of remark \ref{rem:varphi2}, the spaces $W^k_\gamma(\Omega), W^k_\gamma(\Sigma), W^k(S^2)$ etc., are Sobolev spaces of sections of Riemannian vector bundles, and by remark \ref{rem:ops}, when restricting to the sphere $S^2$, the operators $\hedt, \hedt'$ are elliptic operators of order one, acting on sections of these bundles.
+\begin{remark} Since definition \ref{def:pointwisenormNoDerivatives} (following definition \ref{def:spinWeightedScalar}) introduces a pointwise norm on spin-weighted scalars, the spaces $W^k_\gamma(\Omega), W^k_\gamma(\Sigma), W^k(S^2)$ etc., are Sobolev spaces of sections of Riemannian vector bundles, and by remark \ref{rem:ops}, when restricting to the sphere $S^2$, the operators $\hedt, \hedtp$ are elliptic operators of order one, acting on sections of these bundles.
 In the following we shall freely make use of these facts. \end{remark}